 - Corn starch

-Give the dish a taste and add more salt if needed.
+- Give the dish a taste and add more salt if needed.
 I like to serve this nice and piping hot over rice or noodles and of course, with that fresh herb garnish.
-For this healthy Thai chicken recipe, I usually garnish with cilantro.
+For this healthy Thai chicken recipe, I usually garnish with lots of fresh cilantro and extra lime wedges for squeezing.

 - Thinly slicing your chicken is important for two reasons: 1) It cooks up uniformly in the pan so you won’t have some chewy, hard pieces that are overdone and 2) thinner pieces are more easily able to soak up all that yummy curry powder and paste as well as the coconut milk.
 You want every bite to be chock full of that yummy, flavorful Thai curry taste.